grunt-gallery/grunt-digital-audit/legacy-website-strategy.md

 Preserving the archived websites in a containerized dynamic server environment will preserve the website functionality of the sites—essentially nothing is changed from the original website installation.

 [Docker](https://www.docker.com/) is a containarization service that allows for computing resources to be isolated to installation settings.
-For example, one could specifiy that whenever a Docker container is run, that it load up the correct version of MYSQL, PHP and other requrired services at the correct version numbers alonside the source files of the website.
-This essentailly preserves the website in the state that it was originally created, and it pulls in the necessary resources every time the Docker container is run.
+For example, one could specify that whenever a Docker container is run, load up the correct version of MYSQL, PHP and other required services at the correct version numbers alongside the source files of the website.
+This essentially preserves the website in the state that it was originally created, and it pulls in the necessary resources every time the Docker container is run.

 Containerized websites can be shared locally (onsite at grunt) or on the web (for an additional web hosting service fee).
 A service **other than Dreamhost** would be needed, which would incur an additional fee.
 Sharing the website locally at grunt would be of no cost, but it would require a server or computer to be run on.